 And that might be a little annoying.

 You might like it to be an even 75 degrees in your home.
 But if you set the thermostat so that the AC runs until it achieves 55% RH, it might keep running until your home is 72 degrees.
 Some people would find this too cold.

 The good news?
 You’ve learned something about your home.

 It gets a whole lot of air infiltration from the outdoors.

 This is particularly common in older homes (pre-1990s, say) that weren’t built to be airtight and energy efficient.

 Gaps and cracks around attic and floor penetrations, not to mention doors and windows, let in lots of moisture around the clock.
-So much moisture, in fact, that the air conditioner struggles to maintain a comfortable humidity level.
+So much moisture that the air conditioner struggles to maintain a comfortable humidity level.

 This is the humidity problem that a variable speed AC might reveal.
-If you have to overcool your home just to achieve a reasonable RH percentage, you've got a lot of air leaks.
+If you have to overcome your home just to achieve a reasonable RH percentage, you’ve got a lot of air leaks.

 So what can you do?
 There are two different options.